 Am I Australian?

 I’m British so this means I will never be accepted by MARA!
 One must be an Australian Citizen or hold Permanent Residency status to be MARA registered.
-This used to be a cause of much consternation although these days I simply accept it for what it is and always employ top class MARA agents on my teams.
+This used to be a cause of much consternation although these days I simply accept it for what it is and always employ top class MARA agents on my teams as and when required.

 Why Don’t I Live in Australia?